 People with HIV who have less education have worse results after starting antiretroviral therapy [ART], according to data from a large cohort of European collaboration published in the online edition of the Journal AIDS.
 As taxas de mortalidade e AIDS diminuíram com o aumento do nível de escolaridade e a educação também foi associada com supressão viral e contagem de CD4 no momento do início do Terapia Antirretroviral.

-"Marked differences in mortality and clinical response to antiretroviral therapy could not be fully explained by delayed diagnosis of HIV infection or the onset delayed antiretroviral therapy, since the differences remained even after stringent tests to those who began treatment with CD4 > 350 cells / mm3 and without previous diagnosis of AIDS, "the authors commented.
-"The associations we found between education and clinical outcomes are probably mediated by material means and, of course, psychosocial pathways."
+“Significant differences in mortality and clinical response to antiretroviral therapy could not be entirely explained by the delayed diagnosis of HIV infection or the late initiation of antiretroviral therapy, since the differences remained even after analyzes restricted to those who started CD4 treatment. > 350 cells / mm3 and no previous AIDS diagnoses, ”comment the authors.
+"The associations we find between education and clinical outcomes are probably mediated by material means and, of course, psychosocial pathways."

-The researchers now wanted to see if the disparities in health outcomes for education persisted after the start of Antiretroviral Therapy.
+Researchers now wanted to see if disparities in health outcomes from education persisted after the start of antiretroviral therapy.

-Therefore, a study was designed to examine the differences by level of education in mortality and new aid after starting Antiretroviral therapy [HAART] and also viral suppression and changes in CD4 counts.
+Therefore, a study was designed to examine differences in educational level in mortality and new aids after initiation of antiretroviral therapy [ART] and also viral suppression and changes in CD4 counts.

-Data 15 cohort studies in eight states were available for analysis.
-Adult patients starting Antiretroviral Therapy for the first stage between 1996 and 2013 were eligible for inclusion.
-Schooling was standardized across the cohorts.
+Data from 15 cohort studies in eight countries were available for analysis.
+Adult patients starting antiretroviral therapy for the first stage between 1996 and 2013 were eligible for inclusion.
+Schooling was normalized across the cohorts.